AqwamCreates/DataPredict/docs/API/Optimizers/Gravity.md

 ### setInitialStepSize()

 ```
-Gravity:setDecayRate(InitialStepSize: number)
+Gravity:setDecayRate(initialStepSize: number)
 ```

 #### Parameters:

-* InitialStepSize: The value to set the initial velocity during the first iteration.
+* initialStepSize: The value to set the initial velocity during the first iteration.

 ### setMovingAverage()

 ```
-Gravity:setDecayRate(MovingAverage: number)
+Gravity:setDecayRate(movingAverage: number)
 ```

 #### Parameters:

-* MovingAverage: The value that controls the smoothing of gradients during training.
+* movingAverage: The value that controls the smoothing of gradients during training.

 ### reset()